 SimCheck is a plagiarism service by TurnItIn.
 It replaces Ephorus which will be progressively discontinued in 2020.
-As a user you will not detect any disruption - you will be automatically moved to SimCheck if your school currently uses Ephorus.
+As a user you will not detect any disruption - you will be automatically moved to SimCheck if your school has been using Ephorus.
 All previously submitted assignment answers will be added to SimCheck for future checks.

 Plagiarism in assignment